 One of my favorite aspects of the property was walking around the outside of the unrestored section of the property and getting a chance to peer inside this abandoned asylum.
 There are tours offered of this part of the complex, and I’d love to get a chance to explore it someday.

-Ultimately, I can’t say enough good things about my stay at the Hotel Henry in Buffalo, New York (Check current prices here).
+Ultimately, I can’t say enough good things about my stay at the Hotel Henry, and I’m sure it’s just as great as The Richardson Hotel in Buffalo, New York (Check current prices here).
 Whether you are a history buff looking to stay in one of the most historic buildings in the city or simply are looking for an incredibly nice hotel to stay at when visiting Buffalo, you definitely can’t go wrong with a stay at this beautiful property.